Preserving Expert-Level Privacy in Offline Reinforcement Learning: PRELIMINARIES

 \subsection{Differential Privacy}

-Differential privacy (DP) was first introduced in \cite{dwork2006dp} to quantify the loss of privacy associated with data released drawn from any statistical database.
+Differential privacy (DP)~\citep{dwork2006dp, dwork2014dp} quantifies the loss of privacy associated with data release from any statistical database.
 Informally, a procedure satisfies DP if the distribution of its outputs on two datasets which differ only in one record is very similar.
+We use approximate-DP (or $(\varepsilon, \delta)$-DP) throughout our work.
 This notion is formally defined below.